 A brief history of the Erie Canal aqueduct.
-Before the Erie Canal was diverted to its current course through Genesee Valley Park, it flowed right through the city using the aqueduct to cross the Genesee River.
+Before the Erie Canal was diverted to its current course through Genesee Valley Park, it flowed through the city using the aqueduct to cross the Genesee River.
+The canal was rerouted in 1918, and the city began using the vacated basin for public rail transportation.
+Passenger service ended in 1956, and freight traffic ended in 1970.

 Broad Street runs atop the abandoned underground today.